jundalisay/sp/content/en/research/indian/gospel/chapter-16.md

 "You are my very own, my relative; otherwise, why should you come here so frequently?

-While listening to the kirtan, I had a vision of Rākhāl in the midst of Sri Krishna's companions in Vrindāvan.
+While listening to the kirtan, I had a vision of Rakhal in the midst of Sri Krishna's companions in Vrindāvan.
 Narendra belongs to a very high level.
 Hirananda too; how childlike his nature is!
 What sweet disposition he has!
 I want to see him too.
 "Once I saw the companions of Chaitanya, not in a trance but with these very eyes.

 Formerly I was in such an exalted state of mind that I could see all these things with my naked eyes; but now I see them in samādhi.
 I saw the companions of Chaitanya with these naked eyes.
 I think I saw you there, and Balarām too, You must have noticed that